 VIP has long recognized that for treatment to be successful long term, the drug lifestyle has to be replaced with positive elements — education, health care, mental health care, job training, life skills and work opportunities.
 VIP’s diverse treatment programs were — and remain – integrated.
 VIP is dedicated to empowering its clients with the tools they need to become self-sufficient.

-VIP continues to grow dynamically to meet the changing needs of its clients and the neighborhoods it serves, all in the context of the evolving political and economic landscape.
+VIP continues to grow dynamically to meet the changing needs of its clients and the neighborhoods it serves, all in the context of an evolving political and economic landscape.
+This includes:

-- We have a profound belief in the strengths and the ability of individuals and families to transform themselves and become self-sufficient.
+- A profound belief in the strengths and the ability of individuals and families to transform themselves and become self-sufficient

-- VIP surrounds individuals with the services and supports they need.
+- The ongoing need to surround individuals with the services and supports they need

-- We employ a rigorous business approach that stresses partnerships and makes the very most of both public and private resources.
+- A rigorous business approach that stresses partnerships and makes the very most of both public and private resources

 The Bronx is the poorest urban county in the nation.